sethreidnz/react-introduction-tutorial/06-Nesting-Components.md

 The parent component will receive the array of components as `props.children`.
 However if there is only one component it will receive the component itself without the array wrapper for performance reasons.

 Now that I have shown you how to nest components.
-What if we want to switch between?
+What if we want to switch between them?

 Next step - [Basic Routing](07-Basic-Routing.md)